File References

 arg2: arg2

-# Config file plugin task
+# Pipeline configuration file .cnb.yml configuring a plugin task

 name: image job